khalido/blog/posts/recipes/biryani.md

 Now cover the dish and bake for 30-35 minutes

 Serve with cucumber + mint raita.
-(Note: add receipe for that)
+(Note: add recipe for that)

 ---